robinhoodis/example.com/docs/class2/module1/lab07/lab07.rst

-API
+API - Part 1
 =====================

-The BIG-IP DNS has many options for programmability, this includes Ansible, RESTui, REST, Puppet and Chef to name a few.
-In this task, our example company has an additional service for FTP that requires the necessary BIG-IP DNS configuration.
-We will perform all configuration on the BIG-IP DNS via Postman which uses REST to perform confguration changes.
+The BIG-IP DNS has many APIs (Application Programmable Interfaces) including TMSH, WebUI, iControlREST and SNMP to name a few.
+In this task, our example company has deployed an additional service for FTP that requires geographic high availability.
+We will perform all configuration on the BIG-IP DNS via Postman in this section, which uses iControlREST for interaction with the BIG-IP.

 .. toctree::
    :hidden: